ahmedtarek-/MNS_CP_2022/stochastic_channel/README.md

 rates.
 If the model is updated in short time steps of duration delta_t, the probability that the channel makes a given transition during an update interval is the transition rate times delta_t.

+### TODOS/Questions: (as of Feb 9th)

+- Report
+  - (Intro, method and results, conclusion)
+  - 5 pages (with plots)
+  - Talk about why stochastic (mention cases where HH model won't capture the bahaviour)
+  - Talk about using the other NA model first and how it didn't work
+  - Plots
+    1. Voltage clamp (mean over time)
+    2. Mean of on/off (against voltage) [compare to n_inf(V)]
+    3. Variance graph
+    4. Current injection simulation against HH model
+    5. ISI

 ### TODOS/Questions: (as of Feb 6th)
 - Get the mean working better (increase the number of channels)